redcurry/LearningUnity/README.md

 * Apply changes to all instances of a prefab:
   * Inspector -> Overrides -> Apply All

+* Right-click on any property in a Component of an instantiatied object to choose to revert to its prefab value

+* Any game object properties in bold have different values than the properties in the prefab it came from

 ## Physics

 ### General